dan-sprague/dan-sprague.github.io/_posts/2025-02-02-llmthinking.markdown

 $$\hat{p}(x|\theta) = f_\theta(x)$$

 Of course, in the era of ChatGPT and Claude, our approximation of language $f_\theta$ is given by the LLM that assigns a probability to each possible sequence.
-Since $f_\theta$ calculates a probability for any input sequence $x$, then the best response $x$ for a given contextual input $c$ to the LLM and the model parameters $\theta$ is the the point of highest conditional density $p(x \mid c,\theta)$ and requires us to find the maximum of the LLM function, given the context.
+Since $f_\theta$ calculates a probability for any input sequence $x$, then the best response $x$ for a given context $c$ to the LLM and the model parameters $\theta$ is the the point of highest conditional density $p(x \mid c,\theta)$ and requires us to find the maximum of the LLM function, given the context.

 $$\max f_\theta$$